 Fabricut, Inc., a distributor of decorative fabrics, will pay $50,000 to settle a disability and genetic information discrimination lawsuit filed by the U.S. Equal Employment Opportunity Commission (EEOC).
-The EEOC enforces federal laws prohibit
+The EEOC enforces federal laws prohibiting employment discrimination.

 Here are three key lessons employers should remain mindful in terms of hiring, promotion, and termination policies.